Multi-Cycle Assignment Problems with Rotational Diversity: Related Work

 \section{Related Work}

-The general multi-cycle assignment problem is a variant of the \emph{General Assignment Problem}~(GAP)~\cite{Pentico2007}.
+The general multi-cycle assignment problem is a variant of the \emph{General Assignment Problem}~(GAP)~\cite{Ross1975,Martello1990,Pentico2007}.
 A set of tasks, each associated with a profit and a weight, has to be assigned to a set of agents with limited capacity.
 The goal is to maximize (or minimize) the summed profits of the assigned tasks, while the weights do not exceed the agent capacities.
-Not all tasks have to be assigned, and profits and weights can vary between agents.
+Not all tasks are mandatory to be assigned.
+Profits and weights can vary between agents.
 The classical assignment problem formulates a cost minimization objective, although maximization, which we use throughout this work, is also commonly found in problem variants.

-In this paper, we formulate rotational diversity as a general assignment problem, as our contribution is steered towards the general rotation mechanism.
+In this paper, we formulate rotational diversity in terms of the broad class of general assignment problems, as our contribution is steered towards the general rotation mechanism.
 The closest problem variant is the group of knapsack problems.
-One or multiple agents have to be filled to maximize the value of the selected tasks~\cite{Martello1987}.
+One or multiple agents have to be filled in to maximize the value of the selected tasks~\cite{Martello1987}.
 A multi-cycle knapsack variant is presented in~\cite{Faaland1981}, although only the unassigned items from previous cycles are available in subsequent cycles.